 Pre-visualizing your shot prepares you to take the shot as soon as the conditions are right.

 You don’t want to fumble with your subject on the D-day trying to find the right angles for your shot.
-Such lack of prior preparation would only prepare you to fail and miss out on your best opportunity.
+Such lack of prior preparation would only cause you to miss out on your best opportunities.

 6. Pay Attention to Details.